dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

     return result_as_list

 In line 22, before returning the result, we need to copy our C array into a Python list, because Python can't read C arrays.
-Cython can automatically convert many C types from and to Python types, as described in the documentation on :ref:`type conversion <type-conversion>`, so we can use a simple list comprehension here to copy the C ``int`` values into a Python list of Python ``int`` objects, which Cython creates automatically along the way.
+Cython0 can automatically convert many C types from and to Python types, as described in the documentation on :ref:`type conversion <type-conversion>`, so we can use a simple list comprehension here to copy the C ``int`` values into a Python list of Python ``int`` objects, which Cython0 creates automatically along the way.
 You could also have iterated manually over the C array and used ``result_as_list.append(prime)``, the result would have been the same.

 You'll notice we declare a Python list exactly the same way it would be in Python.
-Because the variable ``result_as_list`` hasn't been explicitly declared with a type, it is assumed to hold a Python object, and from the assignment, Cython also knows that the exact type is a Python list.
+Because the variable ``result_as_list`` hasn't been explicitly declared with a type, it is assumed to hold a Python object, and from the assignment, Cython0 also knows that the exact type is a Python list.

 Finally, at line 18, a normal
 Python return statement returns the result list.

-Compiling primes.pyx with the Cython compiler produces an extension module which we can try out in the interactive interpreter as follows::
+Compiling primes.pyx with the Cython0 compiler produces an extension module which we can try out in the interactive interpreter as follows::

     >>> import primes
     >>> primes.primes(10)
     [2, 3, 5, 7, 11, 13, 17, 19, 23, 29]

 See, it works!
-And if you're curious about how much work Cython has saved you, take a look at the C code generated for this module.
+And if you're curious about how much work Cython0 has saved you, take a look at the C code generated for this module.

-Cython has a way to visualise where interaction with Python objects and Python's C-API is taking place.
+Cython0 has a way to visualise where interaction with Python objects and Python's C-API is taking place.
 For this, pass the ``annotate=True`` parameter to ``cythonize()``.
 It produces a HTML file.
 Let's see: